At a Glance

 Gelato making workshop

 Discover the traditional art of gelato making with a workshop in one of Florence's gelaterias.
-Get creative as you combine fresh ingredients to make your favorite ice cream, with guidance from the experts!
+Get creative as you combine fresh ingredients to make your favourite ice cream, with guidance from the experts!

 Palatine Gallery and Boboli Gardens